ComradDoge/DogeEU4/README.md

 - Building roads through C&DS will no longer take loans.
 - France and Occitania no longer has the 10 ADM tech requirement.
 - Fixed Byzantine mission not giving access to Wooden Wall as advertised.
+- Reduced the cost of state_maintenance increase when you have higher crownland.
 - Fixed a bunch of Russian events to be applicable to Republican Russia as well.
 - Added "Domination" Japan missions if you have it, if not the previous modded missions will take over.
+- Reworked various aspects of Ages.
+Abilities are now completely open and are buffed, objectives generally are now more difficult.
+Credit to Ages Reformed by Mdoulos as some aspects are from that mod.
+Will be balanced over time as I get more information.
 - Norwegian Naval Doctrine accessible through naval Adaptation reform.
 The upgraded doctrine is exclusive to the mission tree and tag.